rexthecoder/Bamboo/README.md

 <p>&nbsp;</p>

 # Extensions 📍
 Extension methods add functionality to existing libraries.
-Since we use some extensions initially we made our mind to share those with you to.
-Below are all the extension you can access.
+Since we use some extensions initially we made up our minds to share those with you too.
+Below is all the extension you can access.
 We are trying hard to add more.

 ```dart
   /// Returns the current orientation, either portrait or lanscape